Vernon Community, Hestand

-Vernon Community in Hestand, Kentucky is home to a Anabaptist Christian community, that was founded in 1996 by Simon Beachy, former leader of the "Believers in Christ" in Lobelville, Tennessee.
+Vernon Community in Hestand, Kentucky, is home to an Anabaptist Christian community, that was founded in 1996 by Simon Beachy, former leader of the "Believers in Christ" in Lobelville, Tennessee.
 The Christian community is classified as "para-Amish" by G.C.
 Waldrep, adhering to plain dress using horse and buggy for transportation.

 History

 In 1973 families from a small Reformed Amish Church in Arkansas founded a community at Lobelville, Tennessee, later called "Believers in Christ".
 The intention was to create a heartfelt primitive Christianity like in the beginning of the Anabaptist movement.
 The community attracted many people from Amish, Old Order Mennonite, Old German Baptist backgrounds as well as people from non-plain churches, so-called seekers.

 The group struggled to hold together until Simon Beachy, a charismatic personality of Old Order Amish background, arrived.
 Beachy's central theme was "true brokenness".
 Beachy also rejected the idea of having an Ordnung (set of rules) like almost all other Old Order communities.
 In 1996 Beachy left the community at Lobelville to create a new one at Hestand with hand-picked followers.